napari/napari-workshop-template/README.md

 napari-workshops/_build/
 ```

-## Publish your workshop materials as a static web page
+### Publish your workshop materials as a static web page

-If you want to set up this material to be published as a website using [GitHub
-pages](https://pages.github.com/), follow the steps below.
+If you want to set up this material to be published as a website from your fork, using [GitHub pages](https://pages.github.com/), follow the steps below.

 1. Edit the `.github/workflows/pages.yml` file in your workshop folder to
    include any installation or setup requirements.
 By default, the following